Five reasons to work with the UK Music sector

 More than half of all music industry employees surveyed were under 44, and working in small organisations.
 Of these, 44 per cent were categorised as self-employed.
 Research by UK Music’s diversity taskforce in 2016 found the music industry workforce was 15.6 per cent BAME (Black, Asian, minority ethnic) and 45.3 per cent were women.
 The music industry is also one of the more geographically diverse: many of the UK's top music venues are outside London with Glasgow, Manchester, Birmingham and Bristol all home to local music scenes.

 As physical music sales have struggled − in the UK as in every other country − the music sector has diversified its revenue streams through an efficient, well-supported licensing regime and an inventive approach to commercialising music.
 Growth areas include brand partnerships and digital platforms.

 5. It has a record of digital innovation

 The UK is at the forefront of the digital music revolution with more licensed digital music services in operation in 2012 than any other market.Consumers can now choose between more than 70 services, using downloading, streaming and/or cloud-based platforms over a variety of devices.

 In 2012, digital music sales overtook physical CD sales in value in the UK and an official UK download chart was launched during the year.
-More recently streaming has been in the ascendant, with a 500 per cent increase since 2013 and now accounts for more than a third (36.4 per cent) of UK music consumption.
-In December 2016, a new milestone was reached when weekly audio streams exceeded one billion for the first time.
+More recently, streaming has been in the ascendant, with an estimated 65 per cent increase in the retail value of the streaming market to £418.5m in 2016.
+(Source: Measuring Music 2017, UK Music).
 Technology is also redefining how labels and artists find and foster audiences for new and existing acts.
 Social media, mobile and other channels are being used in ever more innovative ways to build excitement for new releases.
 (Source: BPI)